pinajmr/password-manager/README.md

 # Cerber - The Blockchain Password Manager

-#### Cerber is a password manager that uses decentralization and security that only the blockchain can guarantee, Cerber is a site that helps you manage your passwords safely and without having a third party, so that only you have access to them.
+#### Cerber is a password manager that uses decentralization and security that only the blockchain can guarantee.
+Cerber is a site that helps you manage your passwords safely and without having a third party, so that only you have access to them.
 Passwords will never be lost, no central server is required.

 <!-- ![alt text](./image/logo.png "Cerber - The blockchain password manager") -->